 Get started with a Janssen CarePath Account

-Sign Up or Log In to your personal Janssen CarePath Account so you can learn about your insurance coverage for PREZCOBIX® and find support to help you stay on track with your Janssen medication.
-Within your account you can:
+Sign Up or Log In to your personal Janssen CarePath Account at MyJanssenCarePath.com, so you can learn about your insurance coverage for PREZCOBIX®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment support.

 What is the most important information I should know about PREZCOBIX®?

-- PREZCOBIX®, when taken with certain other medicines, can cause new or worse kidney problems, including kidney failure.
-Your healthcare provider should check your kidneys before you start and while you are taking PREZCOBIX®.
+- PREZCOBIX®, when taken with some other medications, can cause new or worse kidney problems, including kidney failure.

 - Serious problems can happen if you take any of these medicines with PREZCOBIX®.